Pages

 Plastic Man

-Like all British people, my dream is to one day become notable enough to be invited onto onto the long-running BBC radio programme Desert Island Discs.
+Like all British people, my dream is to one day become notable enough to be invited onto the long-running BBC radio programme Desert Island Discs.
 I expect most of us have also got our list of eight songs plus a book and a luxury at the ready for when we get the call, and one of my songs is Plastic Man by the Kinks.

 It's a catchy song, and Wikipedia informs us that is was released specifically in the hope of having a hit following their now critically lauded but then commercially disappointing album The Kinks Are the Village Green Preservation Society, but this didn't work out for them because the BBC wouldn't play the song on account of it containing the word "bum".
 The best laid plans.